programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ### Start Jars at Random Positions

-To make the jars start in a random position above the map, change the position.set to x = Math.random() - 1, y = 1.2, and z = Math.random() * 0.5 - 0.3.
-Math.random() generates a number between 0 and 1 so all jars will be at the same height but in a random spot within 1m wide and within a 0.5m depth.
-Store the true location in a userData variable.
+To make the jars start in a random position above the map we will use the [Math.random()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) method which generates a number between 0 and 1.
+We will change the position.set to x = Math.random() - 1, y = 1.2, and z = Math.random() * 0.5 - 0.3.
+Thus, all jars will be at the same height (y = 1.2) but in a random spot within 1m wide (i.e. from x = -1 to 0, slightly to the left of the screen) and within a 0.5m depth (i.e. from z = -0.3 to 0.2).
+These positions were optimised for a user in VR to be able to easily reach the jars and read the instructions.
+If you review Figures 3-5 you can see where the jars should appear in relation to the camera and map.
+You can change the code so they appear elsewhere if you think that would be better.

+We will store the matching site in a userData variable.
 Before you do this you may want to note, or take a screenshot of where at least one of the jars should go.

-replace:
+Replace:

 ```
 	function createModel(gltf, x, z, col, gallery){